This country-specific Q&A provides an overview to employment and labour law in Sweden.

 Can an employer reach agreement with a worker on the termination of employment in which the employee validly waives his rights in return for a payment?
 If yes, describe any limitations that apply.

 An employee may waive his contractual rights.
 As a general rule, an employee cannot waive rights laid down in mandatory law.
 However, an employee may under certain circumstances waive mandatory rights, e.g., where a dispute has arisen regarding the mandatory right.
-Please note that an employee cannot waive his rights according to discriminatory law.
+Please note that an employee cannot waive rights set forth in the Swedish Discrimination Act.

 Is it possible to restrict a worker from working for competitors after the termination of employment?
 If yes, describe any relevant requirements or limitations.